Credit Cards Offering Crypto Rewards

 The BlockFi Bitcoin Rewards Credit Card is marketed as the “world’s first Bitcoin rewards credit card.”
 It’s also made of metal and features a sleek and futuristic design.
 Pretty snazzy, huh?
 Before I get into the details, there’s one thing you should know: there’s a waitlist.

 According to the company’s website, the BlockFi Bitcoin Rewards Credit Card isn’t available just yet, but there is a waitlist for clients with a funded BlockFi account in the BlockFi app.
 In addition to being an existing or new BlockFi customer, you’ll also need to have good or excellent credit (FICO scores of 690 or higher) to get approved for the card.
-The card also comes with a $200 annual fee.

 BlockFi Bitcoin Rewards Credit Card members will receive 1.5% cash back for every transaction made.
 This amount is then auto-converted to Bitcoin and placed into the cardholder’s BlockFi account.
 Cardholders will also receive a sign-up bonus of $250 in Bitcoin after spending $3,000 or more within the first three months.

 Gemini Credit Card